 3. Team members

-Dr Erin Hedges (Postdoctoral Researcher - joint with Dr Sarah Mizielinska)
+Dr Erin Hedges (Postdoctoral Researcher - jointly with Dr Sarah Mizielinska)

-Dr Niamh O’Brien (Postdoctoral Researcher - joint with Dr Sarah Mizielinska)
+Dr Niamh O’Brien (Postdoctoral Researcher - jointly with Dr Sarah Mizielinska)

-Laura Odemwingie (PhD Student joint with Dr Caroline Vance)
+Laura Odemwingie (PhD Student - jointly with Dr Caroline Vance)

 Tatjana Zoller (PhD Student)